- Type 2 Diabetes: Learn the Warning Signs

 - Foods with higher fiber content (such as whole grain breads and brown rice)

 - Non-starchy vegetables (such as broccoli, green beans, asparagus, carrots, and greens).
 These are low in calories and in total carbohydrates, and contain vitamins and fiber.

 Since foods are rarely eaten in isolation, it can be argued that the glycemic index of each food is less important than the overall profile of the whole meal and associated drinks.

-Several studies have confirmed that weight loss - and even aerobic exercise without weight loss - increase the rate at which glucose is taken from the blood by muscle cells as a result of improved sensitivity.
+Several studies have confirmed that weight loss - and even aerobic exercise without weight loss - increases the rate at which glucose is taken from the blood by muscle cells as a result of improved sensitivity.

 Two important studies have assessed ways to prevent type 2 diabetes.
 Both assessed patients who could not control their blood glucose levels, which, for the purposes of this discussion, can be considered the same as patients with insulin resistance.
 One study, performed in Finland, showed that changes in diet and exercise reduced the development of type 2 diabetes by 58%.
-The Diabetes Prevention Program (DPP) study performed in the US, showed a similar reduction in type 2 diabetes with diet and exercise.
+The Diabetes Prevention Program (DPP) study performed in the U.S., showed a similar reduction in type 2 diabetes with diet and exercise.